dwww Home | Manual pages | Find package

 cific, typically it is impossible (and unnecessary) to specify

-which DLT to use for the dump because tcpdump uses either the
+which DLT to use for the dump because tcpdump uses either the DLT

-would filter the input file or the network interface without -d.
+the input file or the network interface without -d.

 However, when neither -r nor -i is specified, specifying -d pre-